simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

         value = value.strip()
         header_data[key] = value
 ```
-Finally, we must return a pair of arguments: the first argument is a dictionary of metadata, and the second argument is the dictionary of data which the parser has found in the file.
-In our case, we return an empty dictionary for the metadata which allows the default parser to add its metadata, and return our `header_data` dictionary as the parsed data:
+Finally we must return a pair of arguments: the first argument is a dictionary of metadata, and the second argument is the dictionary of data which the parser has found in the file.
+In our case, we return an empty dictionary for the metadata (which is later combined with the metadata collected by the decorator), and return our `header_data` dictionary as the parsed data:
 ```py
     @mp_file_parser.file_parser
     def moose_header_parser(input_file, **_):